maxBogovick/unistructgen/README.md

 ### Option 2: External API (Compile-time HTTP)

-Fetch and generate from live APIs:
+Fetch and generate from live APIs at compile time:

 ```rust
 use unistructgen_macro::struct_from_external_api;